SIRBabbage/Lottery-block-chain/README.md

 <img width="417" alt="image" src="https://github.com/SIRBabbage/Lottery-block-chain/assets/113416659/df07e9de-bb77-44c9-bf9b-86ae065c7698">

 ### Supplement:
-Need to use html and JS to decorate the frontend.
+Need to use HTML and JS to decorate the frontend.
 Other tools are required in this experiment: Ganache and Metamask
 Compiling environment:Remix

+### Matters need attention
+Due to the updates of Solidity,you need to alter some sentences to run this project.
+It would be welcomed if you realized the function of interaction between multiple accounts.
+Other questions plz contact via Github.

-### Acknowledgement:
+### Acknowledgements:
 Thanks to the guidance from our mentor Siyu Zhan.
 This work is based on a curriculum design of UESTC.